AcademySoftwareFoundation/openqmc/README.md

 very basic example of this in the [Usage](#usage) section.
 This section will go into more detail on the concepts, and provide some more complex examples.

-The section will build upon a simple example, introduce the conepts of domain trees and sample splitting, and show some of the potential pit-falls OpenQMC prevents by following some basic rules.
+The section will build upon a simple example, introduce the concepts of domain trees and sample splitting, and show some of the potential pit-falls OpenQMC prevents by following some basic rules.
 After this, you should be able to fearlessly make use of QMC samples in your own software.